coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Transportation.

-Providing a comfortable life for a child goes beyond satisfying their basic needs to providing them with additional care covered by extraordinary expenses.
-These usually include costs of extracurricular activities, child’s unique needs, extraordinary medical fees, private tutoring, trips, and vacations, etc. These expenses are agreed upon by the parents when creating their parenting plan.
-They may choose to address these costs as they come or create a monthly estimate and add it to basic expenses.
+Providing a comfortable life for a child goes beyond satisfying their basic needs to providing additional care covered by extraordinary expenses.
+These usually include the costs of extracurricular activities, the child’s unique needs, extraordinary medical fees, private tutoring, trips, vacations, etc. The parents agree upon these expenses when creating their parenting plan.
+They may address these costs as they come or make a monthly estimate and add it to basic expenses.

 What is the Average Child Support Payment in Colorado?

-• How much time the children spend with each parent.
+• How much time do the children spend with each parent

 • All expenses specific to the child’s needs